joefrost01/relay/README.md

 ### Purpose

-Relay is a mission-critical data pipeline component for LBG Markets Surveillance, responsible for:
+Relay is a mission-critical application, responsible for:

 1. **Automated File Detection**: Continuously monitoring multiple source systems for new files
 2. **Reliable Transfer**: Streaming files to Google Cloud Storage with retry logic and fault tolerance